vanessly/league-of-legends-analysis/README.md

  frameborder="0"
  ></iframe>

 - This bar chart displays the average number of kills per game for each player position.
-We observe that Bot and Mid positions have the highest kill averages, with Sup having the lowest, supporting our idea that in-game statistics like kills can help differentiate between player roles, thus directly addressing our model’s goal of predicting position from performance metrics.
+We observe that Bottom and Mid positions have the highest kill averages, with Support having the lowest, supporting our idea that in-game statistics like kills can help differentiate between player roles, thus directly addressing our model’s goal of predicting position from performance metrics.

 <iframe